 Beginning her career in the Gambia in 1999 at the Institute for Human Rights and Development in Africa (IHRDA) Fatou went on to co-found the Coalition of Human Rights Defenders, established after the April 2000 killings.
 A member of the Africa Regional Advisory Group (RAG) of Amnesty International and past Chairperson of the working group of the African Platform on access to Information (APAI) Fatou holds LLM in Economic and Communication Law, a Master’s Degree in International Law, from the University of Toulouse, and a Bachelor (Cambridge English Law Specialty).

 Regional Director for Tunisia and Middle East and North Africa

 Since joining ARTICLE 19 in 2012, Saloua has led the organisation’s programs in Tunisia and gradually in other countries of the MENA region.
 She has 15 years of experience working in non-governmental and multi-lateral organisations, including the UNDP in Tunisia and the Center of Arab Women for Training and Research (CAWTAR).
 Saloua holds an MSc in Information and Communication from the Institute of Press and Information Sciences in Tunisia.
 She is accredited as a BRIDGE (Building Resources in Democracy, Governance and Elections) Facilitator.

-Regional Director for Kenya and East Africa
+Regional Director for Kenya and Eastern Africa

 He is an LL.M Graduate from Harvard School of Law and has an LL.B from the University of Nairobi, Faculty of Law.